HathorNetwork/rfcs/projects/reliable-integration/0002-low-level-design.md

 | `Fresh start` or `Snapshot start` or `Restart from aborted LOAD phase` | Empty or `LOAD` | All events in the database are discarded.
 Generate all events, from `event_id = 0`.
 Events come during both the `LOAD` and `SYNC` phases. |
 | `Restart from aborted SYNC phase`                                      | `SYNC`          | Generate events from `event_id = last_event_id + 1`.
 All events come during the `SYNC` phase.                                             |

-Note: when generating snapshots, events should not be included, as they will be discarded and regenerated anyway.

 Now, we can describe a step-by-step representing these rules:

 1. The full node begins the initialization process